keajs/kea-docs/docs/meta/connect.md

 ### Using an action from another logic in a reducer

-This `[otherLogic.actionTypes.doSomething]` syntax also works in reducers:
+Or use this `[otherLogic.actionTypes.doSomething]` syntax in a reducer:

 ```javascript
 const usersLogic = kea([])